496 lines

 </span></code></pre></pre>

-<p>When we run the tests again, well see a new section in the test output for the
+<p>When we run the tests again, we’ll see a new section in the test output for the

-<em>common.rs</em> file, even though this file doesnt contain any test functions nor
+<em>common.rs</em> file, even though this file doesn’t contain any test functions nor

 did we call the <code>setup</code> function from anywhere:</p>